 Try to find the panels that are fixed with the screws to each of the water heater’s sides.
 Relying on what the size your water heater is, the device will either have one or two panels.
 Take out the screws so you can release them from the panels.

-Also, take out the insulation that was exposed whole taking out the panels.
+Also, take out the insulation that was exposed while taking out the panels.
 The type of insulation will depend on the age of the heating device, it could be either closed-cell extruded polystyrene foam or fiberglass.

 Has it pulled the plastic safety cover from the face of the element?
 The cover basically snaps on and off the elements and the thermostats.

 Then, use a non-contact voltage detector and hold it just next to the wires that are connected to the face of the element.
-And then hold it near to each wire that is connected to the thermostat.
+And then hold it near each wire that is connected to the thermostat.
 You will find the voltage detector emitting an audible alarm and flashing light if there is electricity present in the water heater.

 Loosen the screws of two elements and take out the wires from the screws below.
 Keep a note of the wattage of an element that is written on the sides of the element face.

 Rotate the dial on the multimeter to Rx1k which means ‘resistance times 1,000 ohms.
-Touch any of the screws of element face with one of the probes of the multimeter.
+Touch any of the screws of the element face with one of the probes of the multimeter.
 Place the other probe on the other screw.
 If the element has 3,500 wattages, then it should register 1516 ohms, if it has 4,500 wattages, then it should register 12-13 ohms, and if it has 5,500 wattages, then it should register 10-11 ohms.
 Switch the element if it doesn’t register on the multimeter.

 Leave any of the probes touching one of the screws on the face of the element.
 Then leave the other probe touching a metal part of the heating device.
 If the needle of the multi-meter happens to move, then the heater element is grounded.
 It means you must replace the element.